daraul/daraul.github.io/_posts/2015-04-23-wordpress-on-heroku.md

 title:  "Wordpress on Heroku"
 date:   2015-09-23 20:12:00
 categories: [tutorials]
-tags: [heroku, wordpress, wordpress-on-heroku, blogging]
+tags: [heroku, wordpress, wordpress on heroku, blogging]
 excerpt: "Wordpress on Heroku is great, but difficult to setup..."
 ---